-Marijuana use (THC) does not create State Dependent Learning and further use will not help recover memories of information learned while under the influence of marijuana.
+Marijuana use (THC) does not create State-Dependent Learning and further use will not help recover memories of information learned while under the influence of marijuana.

 There are plenty of people who smoke a lot of Marijuana and remember things just fine and there are people who do not smoke weed and have a poor memory, clearly smoking or not is not the whole answer.
 But smoking weed has not been shown to improve memory or help retrieve previously learned information.
-It has been shown to interfere with encoding and decoding of information.
+It has been shown to interfere with the encoding and decoding of information.

-Under the influence of THC you will learn and remember less than you would without the weed.
+Under the influence of THC, you will learn and remember less than you would without the weed.

 Staying connected with David Joel Miller

 Seven David Joel Miller Books are available now!

 My newest book is now available.
 It was my opportunity to try on a new genre.
 I’ve been working on this book for several years, but now seem like the right time to publish it.

 Story Bureau is a thrilling Dystopian Post-Apocalyptic adventure in the Surviving the Apocalypse series.